zim0208/Qwen3-Quantization-Research/README.md

 This project evaluates quantization methods for Qwen3 models.
 It compares BF16 and standard FP8 baselines with two quantization techniques: NVIDIA (NV) and Microscaling (MX), both supporting FP8 and FP4 formats.
 The goal is to measure accuracy, performance, and memory efficiency on GPU systems.

-## About

-This study benchmarks Qwen3 models using BF16 and FP8 as baselines.
-It compares them with NV and MX quantization, both offering FP8 and FP4 formats.
-The results help identify trade-offs in deploying quantized models on GPUs such as Ampere, Hopper, and Blackwell.

 ## Quick Start